kilpkonn/msc-thesis/main.typ

 The algorithm suggested in @algebraic-foundations-of-proof-refinement keeps track of subgoals in an ordered sequence in which each induces a variable of the appropriate sort which the rest of the sequence may depend on.
 This sequence is also called a telescope @telescopic-mappings-typed-lamda-calc.
-The telescope is required to work on typesystems with dependent types.
+The telescope is required to work on type systems with dependent types.
 For typesystems without dependent types ordinary `List` data structure can be used as there are no relations between subgoals.

 In @algebraic-foundations-of-proof-refinement they suggest to use BFS instead of DFS to more effectively propagete substitutions to subgoals in telescope.